 Are you buying a new computer for school?

 First year students at the School of Music are recommended to have their own laptop computer with Finale, or Finale Print Music, and Audacity for their first year music technology course.
 For your studies, we would also suggest that you consider Microsoft Office suite (available free for current students).
-Most laptop computers made in the last two or three years will be capable of running these software titles and your current laptop may sufficient.
+Most regular laptop computers made in the last two or three years will be capable of running these software titles and your current laptop may well be sufficient.